Ropelength Criticality: Curves, reach, curvature and thickness

 First, if $x\ne y$ and $y\in\Nor xL$ then $\psits xy=0$.
 Therefore, $\pds xy=2\rts xy=2\reach(L)$.

 Second, if $x\ne y$ and $y\notin\Nor xL$, then by Lemma~\ref{lem:nonopp-kappa} we have $\reach(L)=\rho(x)$, which is the radius of some circle in~$\CLb_x$ by compactness.

 Third, if $x=y$, then for large~$i$ the subarc~$\gamma_i$ from~$x_i$ to~$y_i$ satisfies the length bound of Lemma~\ref{lem:shortarc-curv}.
-Applying the lemma, we find a point $z_i\in\gamma_i\cap E$ with $\nicefrac1{\bsnorm{\kappa(z_i)}}\le\rt{x_i}{y_i}+\nicefrac1i$.
+Applying the lemma, we find a point $z_i\in\gamma_i\cap E_L$ with $\nicefrac1{\bsnorm{\kappa(z_i)}}\le\rt{x_i}{y_i}+\nicefrac1i$.
 Since $z_i\to x$ while $\rt{x_i}{y_i}\to\reach(L)$, we conclude as desired that $\rho(x)\le{\reach(L)}$. \end{proof}

-Proposition~\ref{prop:basics} permits us also to model \emph{stiff} ropes, which cannot bend as much as the reach constraint permits. \begin{definition} If $L$ is a $C^{1,1}$ curve and $\sigma\ge\half$, we define the \demph{$\sigma$-thickness} of~$L$ as
+Proposition~\ref{prop:basics} permits us also to model \emph{stiff} ropes, which cannot bend as much as the reach constraint permits. \begin{definition} If $L$ is a $C^{1,1}$ curve and $\sigma\ge\half$, we define the \demph{$\sigma$--thickness} of~$L$ as

 \end{definition} We note that a link with $\Ts\ge1$ cannot have an osculating circle with radius less than~$\sigma$.
 We specify $\sigma\ge\half$ because otherwise this formula would simply give twice the reach.
 (It is tempting to try to define a thickness for $\sigma<\half$ by combining the curvature term with a minimum distance of critical pairs.
-But this is unphysical in the sense that it permits the thick rope to penetrate itself near points of large curvature; furthermore it is not amenable to our analytic formulation since it is not bounded by reach.)
+But this is unphysical in the sense that it permits the thick rope to penetrate itself near points of large curvature; furthermore it is not amenable to our analysis since the reformulation in terms of penalized distance does not apply.)

-The next result writes thickness as a ``min-function'', which will let us apply Clarke's theorem.
+As a corollary, we get the main result of this section; it writes thickness as a min-function, which will let us apply Clarke's theorem.

 \begin{corollary} For any link $L$ and any $\sigma\ge\half$ we have